 An important objective of the manufacturing and purification of gene therapies is to minimize co-purifying impurities of host cell proteins (HCPs) that are potentially toxic or immunogenic.
 Immunoassays based on polyclonal antibodies are routinely used to monitor the level of impurities in process samples and for batch release tests.
 HCP measurement is a critical regulatory requirement and having an open platform that has the flexibility to measure HCPs from new model systems is important.
 Gyrolab immunoassays analyzing impurity proteins from HEK 293, a commonly used host cell line for gene therapy vector production, can be developed using commercially available reagents.Viral vector titer and characterization

 Learn more about Gyrolab immunoassays for cell and gene therapies

-Gyrolab p24 Kits provide plug and play, miniaturized lentiviral p24 titer immunoassays for use on all Gyrolab platforms.
+Gyrolab p24 Kits and Gyrolab AAVX Kits provide plug and play, miniaturized lentiviral p24 titer and AAV titer immunoassays for use on all Gyrolab platforms.
 Kits include everything needed to generate 96 or 4800 datapoints, including capture reagent, detection reagent, standard curve samples, wash buffer, sample dilution buffer, and Gyrolab Bioaffy CD(s).
 Used together with Gyrolab systems, 96 data points are delivered in 80 minutes to accelerate lentiviral vector bioanalysis during production and bioprocessing.

 Gyrolab systems meet all these criteria for advanced gene therapy bioanalytical assay performance and speed needed to succeed in cell and gene therapy development.
 Gyrolab systems are well established in pharma and both preclinical and clinical CROs, and support a wide range of applications including immunogenicity, IgG titer, HCP analysis, and viral vector titer.